Soundproofing a Door

 We get calls and emails all the time regarding how to block sound through walls, ceilings, floors, and windows, yet it surprises me how often doors tend to get overlooked.
 Soundproofing a door with door seals is an important aspect to soundproofing a room.

 You can add all the layers of mass-loaded vinyl and gypsum to your wall that you want.
 However, if you have even a 1% gap opening when the door is closed, you are losing a substantial amount of the sound-blocking capability.
-Yes, that’s right, a 1% gap opening can reduce the effectiveness of the door by 50%.
+Yes, that’s right, a 1% gap opening can reduce door soundproofing effectiveness by 50%.
 Below are some proven methods for soundproofing a door assembly using door seals.

 For standard-sized (3’0″ x 7’0″) doors we make a door seal kit that gives you all the necessary parts above that are pre-cut and ready to install.
 In addition to the parts referenced above, Astragal Seals can be used in the case of a double-door setup where you need to seal up the area where the two doors meet in the middle.
 These seals are available for double doors with two active leafs or one active leaf.
 One type of door that cannot be sealed well is a pocket door.
 Because of the way this type of door operates, it is next to impossible to seal efficiently.
 A pocket door is not recommended for an application where sound transmission is a priority.

-This acoustical seal features our unique compress-o-matic design with a sound absorbing neoprene rubber gasket that compresses to form a tight seal as the door is closed. the Jamb seals attach to the sides and top of the door jamb.
+This acoustical seal features our unique compress-o-matic design with a sound absorbing neoprene rubber gasket that compresses to form a tight seal as the door is closed.
+The PrivacyShield® Door Seal Kits (Top and Sides) attach to the sides and top of the door jamb.
 These are available in versions that either attach to existing door jambs or door frame.

 Acoustical door astragals are designed to effectively seal off the air gaps that create sound leaks where the doors meet.